 Welcome to the website of Canadian jazz pianist Peter Hum.

 Peter supported the release of Ordinary Heroes with concerts in Ontario and Quebec in March 2020.
-For this tour, Peter gratefully acknowledges the support of the Canada Council for the Arts and the Ontario Arts Council.
+Peter gratefully acknowledges the support of the Canada Council for the Arts and the Ontario Arts Council for this tour.

 Based in Ottawa, Peter has played with the leading jazz artists in Canada's capital, including peers such as Roddy Ellias, John Geggie, Mike Essoudry and Rob Frayne, as well as up-and-comers such as Chris Maskell, Alex Moxon and others.
 He considers himself very fortunate to have performed with some of Canada's leading jazz artists, including Sonny Greenwich, Pat LaBarbera, Phil Nimmons, Reg Schwager, Kelly Jefferson, Johnny Scott and Mike Allen.
 He has performed at the Montreal International Jazz Festival, the Ottawa International Jazz Festival, and the Nuits Bleues Jazz Festival in Quebec City.
 His music has been featured on the CBC radio programs Tonic, Canada Live and Bandwidth, among others.